 Minimum Viable Product or MVP, as the name suggests, is a minimal form of the app that gets tested in the market.
-42% companies fail because of lack of market need.
+42% of companies fail because of a lack of market needs.

-As a POC, they can present a research that states:
+As a POC, they can present research that states:

 Subsequently, once you have the mobile developers for hire to seal up the iterations in the development process, you can launch it in the market.

 Why MVP as the Best Tool for Idea Validation?